Illustration of a man walking into a DNA helix-shaped hedge maze.

 Several factors are involved in who can get gene therapy:

-• Gene therapies are designed to replace or block the function of specific genes.
+• Diagnosis.
+Gene therapies are designed to replace or block the function of specific genes.
 Genetic testing to confirm a genetic diagnosis — or, in some cases, a certain type of gene mutation — is required to qualify for a gene therapy.

-• New drugs are tested and approved for specific ages.
+• Age.
+New drugs are tested and approved for specific ages.
 As with Elevidys, some therapies are initially approved for a narrow age range, but as more data emerge to suggest they are safe and effective in a wider population, that approval may be expanded.

 • Preexisting antibodies.
 Adeno-associated virus (AAV) vectors are the leading platform for delivering gene therapy to cells in the body.
 Zolgensma and Elevidys both use AAV vectors.
 AAVs are small, naturally occurring viruses that do not cause sickness in humans and can carry genetic material.
 However, anyone who has been exposed to an AAV before may have developed some immunity to it.
 Before receiving a gene therapy that uses an AAV vector, individuals must be tested for antibodies to the virus.

-• The current market price for Zolgensma is $2.1 million, and for Elevidys, $3.2 million.
+• Cost.
+The current market price for Zolgensma is $2.1 million, and for Elevidys, $3.2 million.
 The extensive research involved in developing a new gene therapy and the cost of manufacturing contribute to the price.
 Health insurance companies require preauthorization before approving coverage for these expensive drugs.
 “Each insurer is different, and while some cover gene therapy, some don’t,” says Nora Capocci, MDA’s Executive Vice President for Healthcare Services.
 Because gene therapy is so new, many insurers don’t have policies in place for them and are looking at each case individually.
 “There have been instances where people have to appeal a decision two or three times,” Nora says.

 • Clinical readiness.
 Not all healthcare facilities have an infusion center with the proper equipment to store gene therapy drugs or staff trained in administering them and monitoring patients afterward.
 “Families looking to pursue treatment may find that their local hospital or clinic may or may not be prepared to administer gene therapy.
 That doesn’t mean they won’t be able to get it,” says Crystal Proud, MD, a neurologist at the MDA Care Center at Children’s Hospital of the King’s Daughters in Norfolk, Virginia.
 Her facility has dosed more than 40 children with Elevidys or Zolgensma.
 “We’re going to need more collaboration between healthcare centers.
 Some are very experienced in administering these therapies.”

 MDA is playing a role in helping institutions prepare for gene therapies.
 MDA created the Gene Therapy Support Network to help individuals and families navigate the new landscape and challenges to access.
 Learn more about this service in “A Partner on the Gene Therapy Journey” below.

 Is gene therapy safe and effective?